-$^{143}$ Nd/ $^{144}$ Nd = 0.51203 ± 0.00001 (SD)

-$^{206}\text{Pb}/^{204}\text{Pb} = 18.846 \pm 0.018 \text{ (SD)}$

-$^{207}$ Pb/ $^{204}$ Pb = 15.646 ± 0.005 (SD)

-$^{208}\text{Pb}/^{204}\text{Pb} = 38.503 \pm 0.016 \text{ (SD)}$
+143Nd/144Nd = 0.51203 ± 0.00001 (SD) 206Pb/204Pb = 18.846 ± 0.018 (SD) 207Pb/204Pb = 15.646 ± 0.005 (SD) 208Pb/204Pb = 38.503 ± 0.016 (SD)

-Statistical analyses were performed using the software PAST (Palaeontological Statistics), version 4.05 (Hammer et al., 2001).
-To recognize the distinct isotopic domains over the study area, we applied the Geochemical Fingerprinting procedure, similar to the approaches proposed by Walling (2013), Miller et al. (2015), and Palazon and Navas (2017).
-First, a Kruskal-Wallis non-parametric analysis of variance was applied for each variable, followed by a Mann-Whitney pairwise post-hoc test to identify which variables presented statistically significant differences.
-Finally, a Discriminant Analysis with standardized values was used to determine the correct classification for the previously assigned groups.
+Statistical analyses were performed using the software PAST (Palaeontological Statistics) version 4.05 (Hammer et al., 2001).

+To recognize the distinct isotopic domains over the study area, we applied the geochemical fingerprinting procedure, similar to the approaches proposed by Walling (2013), Miller et al. (2015), and Palazon and Navas (2017).
+First, a Kruskal- Wallis nonparametric analysis of variance was applied for each variable, followed by a Mann-Whitney pairwise post hoc test to identify which variables presented statistically significant differences.
+Finally, a discriminant analysis with standardized values was used to determine the correct classification for the previously assigned groups.

-3.2.
-The LLC2160 Circulation Model
+3.2 The LLC2160 circulation model

-To support the geochemical data distribution interpretation, we analyzed the output of the LLC2160 simulation, a global 1/24° forward run of the Massachusetts Institute of Technology General Circulation Model (MITGCM) that was spun up from Estimating from Circulation and Climate of the Ocean (ECCO).
+To support the geochemical data distribution interpretation, we analyzed the output of the LLC2160 simulation, a global 1/24° forward run of the Massachusetts Institute of Technology General Circulation Model (MITGCM) that was spun up from Estimating the Circulation and Climate of the Ocean (ECCO).
 The ECCO state estimate is similar to an ocean reanalysis and assimilates millions of observations, starting in 1992.
-With 90 vertical levels and a horizontal resolution of about 4 km in the South American margin, the LLC2160 simulation resolves the main ocean circulation features on the continental slope and shelf of the Southwestern Atlantic.
+With 90 vertical levels and a horizontal resolution of about 4 km in the South American margin, the LLC2160 simulation resolves the main ocean circulation features on the continental slope and shelf of the southwestern Atlantic.
 Our analysis focuses on a 12-month average spanning September 2011 through August 2012.
 Details of the simulation, including a description of the spin-up hierarchy and forcing, are available in Chen et al. (2018).

-We used annual-mean fields of LLC2160 simulation to identify two key features: the Santos Bifurcation (SB) and the Subtropical Shelf Front (STSF).
+We used annual mean fields of the LLC2160 simulation to identify two key features: the Santos Bifurcation (SB) and the Subtropical Shelf Front (STSF).
 The SB is recognized as the region on the continental slope where the flow within the AAIW depth range (550-1400 m) is negligible.
-Specifically, we search on different isobaths ranging from 500 m to 1500 m for the region where the AAIW flow is weaker than 0.01 m/s.
-We emphasize that the SB is not a stagnation point where the flow is zero but a shadow zone that spans nearly 100 km, wherein the intermediate flow is feeble (see the schematic SB in Figure 1).
-In our discussion below, we present the mean position and the latitudinal extension of the SB as a function depth.
+Specifically, we search different isobaths ranging from 500 to 1500 m for the region where the AAIW flow is weaker than 0.01 m s-1.